 - 2 tsp pure vanilla extract

-- In the bowl of a stand mixer, beat the butter until creamy.
+- In the bowl of a stand mixer, beat the butter until creamy at medium speed.
 Add in the brown sugar and beat until it is well combined.
 Beat in the eggs, one at a time, until they are well combined.

 - Add 2 cups of creamy peanut butter and 2 tsp of vanilla; beat until combined.